MicrosoftDocs/dynamics365smb-docs/business-central/across-how-create-sandbox-environment.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: sandbox, demo, develop ms.date: 10/01/2019
+ms.search.keywords: sandbox, demo, develop ms.date: 11/12/2019
 ms.author: solsen

 ---
 # Creating a Sandbox Environment

-A sandbox environment (Preview) is a non-production instance of [!INCLUDE[d365fin](includes/d365fin_md.md)].
+A sandbox environment is a non-production instance of [!INCLUDE [prodshort](includes/prodshort.md)].
 Isolated from production, a sandbox environment is the place to safely explore, learn, demo, develop, and test the service without the risk of affecting the data and settings of your production environment.
+Your administrator can create sandbox environments in the [administration center](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments?toc=/dynamics365/business-central/toc.json), but if you want to quickly test something, you can create a sandbox environment from inside [!INCLUDE [prodshort](includes/prodshort.md)].

+> [!IMPORTANT]
+> You must have a subscription to [!INCLUDE[d365fin](includes/d365fin_md.md)] to be able to create a sandbox environment.

 ## To create a sandbox environment
-You must have a subscription to [!INCLUDE[d365fin](includes/d365fin_md.md)] to be able to create a sandbox environment.
-There can only be one sandbox environment per subscription.

 1. Sign in to your production instance of the [!INCLUDE[d365fin](includes/d365fin_md.md)] service.